tockawaffle/SynthAi-Bot/README.md

 GPT_KEY=

 #The proxy API that you'll use to get access to GPT with internet.
-PROXY_API=
+PROXY_API= <optional>

 ```

 !
-NONE of those variables are optional, you WILL need every single one of them.
+MOST of those variables are optional, you MIGHT need every single one of them.
+!
+"PROXY_API" is optional, if none is given, it'll use the built-in module using DuckDuckGo (Might output some weird stuff tho)

 Install NodeJs >= v18.0.0 and run the following commands: